dpi/entity_usage/README.txt

 Make sure the visitors of this page have the permission to 'access entity usage statistics' enabled.

+==== FOR DEVELOPERS ====

-If you are developing you can also check the tracking information recorded by this module at the "entity_usage" table.
+The tracking information recorded by this module is stored at the "entity_usage" table.

-You can also use the service
+You can use the service
   \Drupal::service('entity_usage.usage')->listUsage($entity);
-to get the statistics in code.
+to get the statistics anywhere in your code.

+If you want to provide your own tracking method (additionally to the methods provided by the module: entity_reference and entity_embed), you only need to implement a plugin of type EntityUsageTrack, which will be used on all CRUD entity operations.
+Examples of how to implement the plugin can be found in src/Plugin/EntityUsage/Track

 Feedback is very welcome in the issue queue.